 • Articles shall be written in English.

-• The length of the article must be a minimum of 3,000 words and a maximum of 10,000 words.
+• The length of the article must be a maximum of 8,000 words.

 • The article shall be sent via e-mail.

 • The article shall be in Microsoft Word format.